What are the types of home heating? A guide to heating systems - Mexen Ireland

 Disadvantages of heat pumps:

-Heating with solid fuels – coal stoves and more
+Solid fuel heating – coal stoves and more

 Advantages of solid fuel heating: